mhorpheus/test/DFIR-Resilient.md

 Each Client entry should contain contact points designated as Incident Declarers during their onboarding process.
 However, in the past there were situations when there were no Incident Declarers or listed ones have already left the organisation.
 It is not possible to provide clearly defined guidelines for such a case and one should use a common sense to determine who should be reached from list of contact points.
 Some recommendations on who should be contacted to somehow replace Incident Declarer if such a person is not defined:
 - from Client: IR/Security management,
 - on IBM Account side: Project Executive (PE), Delivery Project Executive (DPE) or their variations having Security in the name (Security PE, Security DPE) - they should be able to provide necessary contact informtion from a Client side to ensure necessary approvals,
-- Account Manager (term used in EMEA) or Delivery Lead (term in NA) may be able to provide necessary contact points, or even look at who signed contracts or provided SOWs.
+- Account Manager may be able to provide necessary contact points, or even look at who signed contracts or provided SOWs.

 In Resilient all points of contact are listed in the main Client entry - scroll down the main page of Client entry (designated by "Client Details" in the horizontal menu) to "Contact" and "Points of contact" section containing table.
 Person who has Incident Declarer role assigned by a Client should have a "Incident Declarer" tag in the "Type" column.